charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 \end{bmatrix}
 $$

-However, in practice, the numerically correct method dithers the error very densely, making the picture look greyish.
+However, in practice, the numerically correct method often produces an image that looks overly "grayish" because it creates dense black-and-white pixel patterns.
+While this is technically accurate, it doesn't look as clean or sharp, especially on low-resolution displays.

-This is especially prominent in our low-resolution images/displays.
+Through experience, we found that the Atkinson Dithering](https://en.wikipedia.org/wiki/Atkinson_dithering) works much better for low-resolution images.

-With experience we found that the algorithm used in old Macs, [Atkinson Dithering](https://en.wikipedia.org/wiki/Atkinson_dithering), works really well for low resolution photos.
+The difference is that Atkinson diffuses only part of the error, which helps avoid the harsh black-and-white patterns and leads to a cleaner, more visually pleasing result.

-The difference being that instead of diffusing the full error, only partial will be diffused.
+If $$*$$ represents the current pixel, the error is spread out like this:

 $$
 \begin{bmatrix}